General Zika (ZIKV) Information

 CURRENT UPDATE: NOVEMBER 22ND, 2017 ZIKA VIRUS IN MEXICO

-As of November 20, 2017 there have been 2,742 confirmed cases of Zika across Mexico during 2017.
-You can find a complete state-by-state breakdown here.
+As of March 12, 2018 there have been 35 confirmed cases of Zika across Mexico during 2018.
+You can find a complete state-by-state breakdown here, or click here and scroll down to ‘Documentos’ and click on the arrow next to “Cuadro Casos Zika.”

 The Centers for Disease Control (CDC) has no current ZIKV notice for Mexico, but it acknowledges there’s a risk of Zika Virus in the country.